 You’re even more at risk if you have allergies to any of these ingredients.
 Not to mention that none of the ingredients are certified organic or non-GMO, so you may be burdening your system with toxins.

 What to eat instead

 Instead of falling for marketing and fear-mongering, continue to prioritize real, whole foods in your diet.
 Here are some healthy options for including meat in your diet.

-Fake meat may seem like a dream come true for meat-conscious eaters, but it falls short of the hype.
-Fake meat is a processed product that is nutritionally inferior to real meat.
-Fake meat will likely continue to gain steam and be made widely available, though its high price point may stop it from being a realistic alternative for most Americans.
+Fake processed plant-based meat may seem like a dream come true for meat-conscious eaters, but it falls short of the hype.
+It is a processed product that is nutritionally inferior to real meat.
+Processed meats will likely continue to gain steam and be made widely available, though its high price point may stop it from being a realistic alternative for most Americans.

 Even if price isn’t a big concern for you, you’re better off investing your money in ethically-raised grass-fed real meat.
 Your overall health will fare better with real meat or true plant-based alternatives like bean burgers.

 Note: this post is for informational purposes only and is not intended as medical advice.
 Please consult your healthcare provider for recommendations related to your individual situation.